miyagawa/Carmel/README.md

 # SYNOPSIS

-    # Run with a directory with cpanfile or META.json
+    # Run with a directory with cpanfile or cpanfile.snapshot
     carmel install

     # Manually pull the modules